Skip to content

 The Most Important Thing: Beneficiary Designations

-Before we get into the details of different account types, you need to understand one critical concept: retirement accounts pass to your beneficiaries based on the beneficiary designation form you filed with the account provider — not based on your will.
+Before we get into the details of different account types, you need to understand one fundamental concept: retirement accounts pass to your beneficiaries based on the beneficiary designation form you filed with the account provider — not based on your will.

 Read that again.
 Your will does not control who gets your 401(k) or IRA.
 The beneficiary form does.